Deeds101/CYBR8420-project/CodeReview.md

 The file has a potential privacy leak.
 Password data flows directly into an echo statement at line 396.
-Transit (API) and sotrage(server) should both be encrypted.
+Transit (API) and storage(server) should both be encrypted.

 **[CWE-532](https://cwe.mitre.org/data/definitions/532.html)**

 ### File Analysis: *Functions.php*

-The file is missing the HttpOnly and Secure attributes for setcookie (set to false by default) in two separate places – lines 319 and 321.
+The file is missing the HttpOnly and Secure attributes for *setcookie* (set to false by default) in two separate places – lines 319 and 321.
 This flag should be set to true to protect the created cookie from any possible malicious code creation/usage, or possible Man-in-the-Middle attacks from the client side.

 **[CWE-1004](https://cwe.mitre.org/data/definitions/1004.html)** \